nus-cs2103-AY1920S1/duke/README.md

 ## User Guide

-1. Ensure you have the latest verion of Java
+1. Ensure you have the latest version of Java
 2. Download the latest version of Duke. ([Click here](https://github.com/jeunhoe/duke/releases/download/v1.0/duke-1.0.jar))
 3. Double click the file to open it.
 4. Duke should pop up in a new window.